 PSI provides legislative assistance and policy models to support the creation and passage of EPR and plastic reduction legislation.
 We provide expert testimony, lobbying, and coalition building to support and improve bills throughout the legislative process.
 During the past 15 years, we have led discussions with governments across the U.S. to develop a menu of legislative elements that are key components of effective EPR legislation for PPP.

 We research emerging best practices to reduce plastic bags, straws, cutlery, bottles, polystyrene foam (“styrofoam”), and other single-use plastics.
 Our sample policies will help your community get started.
-In Massachusetts, PSI facilitated policy discussions among four statewide environmental groups, the retail association, and the food association to develop a consensus statewide plastic bag policy now under consideration by the Joint Committee on Environment, Natural Resources and Agriculture.
+In Massachusetts, PSI facilitated policy discussions among four statewide environmental groups, the retail association, and the food association to develop a consensus statewide plastic bag policy now under consideration by the Massachusetts Legislature.

 PSI creates educational materials that deliver credible, research-based information to policymakers, government officials, and businesses.
 We recently released a Packaging EPR Toolkit to raise awareness about the benefits of EPR and what it can look like.
 Our plastic reduction guides help restaurants and universities eliminate single-use plastics.
 We also make outreach materials to help governments teach citizens to recycle right.